Marriages & Partnerships

 - Download the Pre Ceremony Check form for the Full Ceremony here.
 Use this form if you have booked a ceremony at an Approved Venue or are having a longer ceremony with guests at our Taunton, Yeovil or Weston-super-Mare venues.

-Download our Full Ceremony Guidance Pack to help you complete your Pre Ceremony Check Form – choose your vows, readings, witnesses and all the other essential details for your ceremony.
+- Download our Full Ceremony Guidance Pack to help you complete your Pre Ceremony Check Form – choose your vows, readings, music and all the other essential details for your ceremony.

 Weddings don’t have to cost the earth.
 How much you spend on your special day is entirely up to you.
 We offer a range of options to suit every budget, because we believe that everyone should be able to celebrate their special day in style.

 The ceremony cost includes the attendance of two registrars, and your marriage certificate.
 Additional copies can be ordered prior to your ceremony or replacements may be purchased from our offices or ordered online here.

 Standard Marriage or Partnership Ceremony